Charles-Kelly-Code-Computerlove/dev-pre-screening-01/README.md

 Please complete the following steps:

-1. Get tests around the existing functionality.
-You will probably need to wrap `Console` in order to get it under test.
-See `DateTimeOffsetWrapper` for an example.
-You can use any unit testing and mocking libraries of your choice.
+1. Write some unit tests to cover the existing functionality.

 2. Show the user the fortune on the day they were born.